reallyreadit/blog/_posts/2020-10-26-readup-has-the-worlds-best-privacy-policy.markdown

 author: Bill Loundy
 ---

 Technology is moving fast and breaking things.
-Perhaps you’re already aware that that was once the official Facebook motto, coined by Mark Zuckerberg — “Move fast and break things” — but it’s not just Facebook.
+That was once the official Facebook motto, coined by Mark Zuckerberg — “Move fast and break things” — but it’s not just Facebook.
 It’s everything in Silicon Valley.
 It’s the hardware and the software.
 It’s all of the platforms that have become essential to our everyday existence, as well as the companies that own them and the people who own those companies.

 And it’s _us_.
 We’re all moving a million miles a minute — even in the midst of a global pandemic — and it’s making us, frankly, insane.